quasar-finance/quasar/demos/intergamm-osmosis/README.md

 ## Setup

-1. Go to the `quasar` cloned directory, and cd `intergamm-osmosis`.
+1. Go to the `quasar` repo directory, and cd `intergamm-osmosis`.
 All steps below will be run from this directory.

 ```bash
 cd demos/intergamm-osmosis